Seven-year-old Taylor was riding a bike on her street in Scottsdale, Arizona, when a bobcat suddenly appeared in the neighborhood, walking toward her.

-Kristen was relieved that her daughter was okay.
+Kristin was relieved that her daughter was okay.
 When she watched the Ring video, she was impressed that Taylor knew to go to a trusted neighbor like Nicole, who had lived on their street for eight years.

-“[Nicole] is such a good neighbor and mom of three girls herself," Kristen said.
+“[Nicole] is such a good neighbor and mom of three girls herself," Kristin said.
 "You can hear it in her voice on the Ring video [that] she was trying to race home to get Taylor.”

-Kristen said she was moved to share the video because she wanted others “to see the benefit of the [Ring] doorbell.”
+Kristin said she was moved to share the video because she wanted others “to see the benefit of the [Ring] doorbell.”
 She added that she bought a Ring Video Doorbell for her own home the very next day.